bavla/biblio/oss/osnutek.md

 katalog Mundaneum (Otlet & La Fontaine, Bruselj 1895-1939), ki je vseboval 18 milijonov kartic v 15 tisoč predalčkih s podatki o večini do takrat objavljenih del [WPmund].

-V svojem članku "As We May Think" (1945) je Vannevar Bush nakazal rešitev \\
+V svojem članku "As We May Think" (1945) je Vannevar Bush nakazal rešitev
-“Consider a future device …  in which an individual stores all his books, records, and communications, and which is mechanized so that it may be consulted with exceeding speed and flexibility.
-It is an enlarged intimate supplement to his memory.” \\
-ki se je začela uresničevati v osemdestih letih z osebnimi računalniki.
+> “Consider a future device …  in which an individual stores all his books, records, and communications, and which is mechanized so that it may be consulted with exceeding speed and flexibility.
+It is an enlarged intimate supplement to his memory.”
+[AWMT] ki se je začela uresničevati v osemdestih letih z osebnimi računalniki.